 - Stock barrels are not up to the mark

-It is one of the most reliable and durable products by Tippmann.
-It is most appropriate for outdoors, larger fields and scenario-based games.
+It is one of the most reliable, durable and competitive paintball gun by Tippmann.
+It is an awesome paintball gun for outdoors, larger fields and scenario-based games.
 It is lighter in weight, cheaper and has modern features.
 There is an option for up-gradation, but the price is still less than any other paintball rifle with such unique features even after the upgrade.

 The cyclone feed system works well and offers smooth shooting without having to load paintballs manually.
 You just have to make sure that the CO2 is not empty or low on supply.
 From the shooter’s point of view, Yippmann’s A5 is like the AK47 but uses colorful paintballs.
 However, the use of .68 caliber calls for more careful usage and thus, we do not recommend it for beginners.